 Hence, “Azure has the best price/performance ratio for block storage.
 But, for workloads that require higher IOPs, Google becomes the more cost-effective option”.

 Object storage is the service which enables the user to put a file in the cloud.
-AWS’s primary object storage platform is Simple Storage Service (S3).
-It offers Standard-Infrequent Access for cool storage and Glacier for cold storage.
-Google has Google Cloud Storage, GCS Nearline for cool storage and GCS Coldline for archival.
-Azure only has a hot and cool option with Azure Hot and Cool Storage Blobs; customers have to use the cool storage for archival data.
-AWS and Google each have a 5TB object size limit, while Azure has a 500TB per account limit.
+Simple Storage Service (S3) is primary object storage platform offered by Amazon Web Services, which enables Standard-Infrequent Access for cool storage and Glacier for cold storage.
+Google has Google Cloud Storage, GCS Nearline for cool storage and GCS Coldline for the purpose of records.
+With a hot and cool option with Azure Hot and Cool Storage Blobs; customers have a choice to use the cool storage for archival data.
+With a 5TB object size limit each for AWS and Google, Azure offers a 500TB per account limit.
 AWS and Google each publicize 99.999999999% durability for objects stored in their cloud.
 Azure does not publish durability service level agreements.

 “Based on these pricing scenarios, Google has the least expensive pure object storage costs, plus the free transfer of data.
 AWS, however, beats Google on cold storage costs.”